Keeler-Spear/Mathematics/README.md

 # Note for College/University Admissions Officers and Faculty

   Of the files in this repository, only Calculus.java, LinearAlgebra.java, Matrix.java, and UI.java should be reviewed; the remaining files are unfinished.
+I have implemented methods and classes after your institution's application deadline which is stated in the relevant documentation: review these at your discretion.